mrjackyliang/homebridge-adt-pulse/README.md

 - __ADT Zone__ (`adtZone`)
   - Must match the zone shown under the "Zone" column in the "System" tab when logged into the portal.

 If you do not find the supported type listed, please note that the plugin will notify me.
-There's no need to create a separate issue on GitHub, as I am actively working on adding support as soon as I gather sufficient information to determine the statuses displayed on the portal.
+Do not create a separate issue on GitHub.
+I am actively working on adding support as soon as I gather sufficient information to determine the statuses displayed on the portal.

 Your patience is appreciated as I address and incorporate the necessary updates.